Corporate Customer

 UNIQA actively supports the expansion of renewable energies and develops specific insurance solutions for companies in the wind, solar and hydropower sectors.
 The aim is to support the transition to carbon-free energy and increase the resilience of customers.

-To limit the rise in global temperatures to 1.5°C in line with the goals of the Paris Agreement, decarbonisation of the energy supply is crucial.
-Against this backdrop, UNIQA is developing insurance solutions for renewable energies in order to support this growing sector.
+To limit the rise in global temperatures in line with the targets of the Paris Agreement, decarbonising the energy supply is of crucial importance.
+Against this backdrop, UNIQA is developing insurance solutions for renewable energy to support this growing sector.

 The premium volume in the renewable energy sector is growing year on year.
 Premiums for renewable energies are defined as follows: